dotnet/csharplang/proposals/record-structs.md

 If there is no primary constructor, the instance initializers execute as part of the parameterless constructor.
 Otherwise, at runtime the primary constructor executes the instance initializers appearing in the record-struct-body.

-If a record struct has a primary constructor, any user-defined constructor, except "copy constructor" must have an explicit `this` constructor initializer.
+If a record struct has a primary constructor, any user-defined constructor must have an explicit `this` constructor initializer.

 Parameters of the primary constructor as well as members of the record struct are in scope within initializers of instance fields or properties.